Read about the latest UK research looking at womb cancer.

 Lynch syndrome or hereditary non polyposis colon cancer (HNPCC) is an inherited faulty gene that increases the risk of certain cancers in some families.
 It's associated with a number of cancers, including bowel cancer and womb cancer.

-Another ongoing national study is looking at the genetic causes of a number of different cancers.
-Some genes greatly increase the risk of developing cancer.
-And some genes increase the risk, but not as much.
+Researchers are also looking at the genetic causes of a number of different cancers.
+Some genes greatly increase the risk of developing cancer, and some genes cause a smaller increase in risk.
 The aim of this research is to find out more about the genes that greatly or slightly increase cancer risk.
 It also aims to find any other factors that work with our genes to increase cancer risk.

 There are 2 main types of hormone replacement therapy (HRT).
 One contains oestrogen only.
 The other contains oestrogen and progesterone, and is called combined HRT.